clearloop/zosh/docs/src/bridge/solana-to-zcash.md

 # Solana to Zcash

-Bridging zrcZEC from Solana to Zcash is pretty straightforward here.
+Bridging zoZEC from Solana to Zcash is pretty straightforward here.

-## 1. User burns zrcZEC with ZEC recipient specified
+## 1. User burns zoZEC with ZEC recipient specified

 ```rust
 struct BridgeToZcash {